 Sidra has never meant to be an end-user product, but an enterprise solution to solve data challenges to highly skilled teams.
 For that reason, the priority of most quality of life features, such as tooling or UI, has always been relatively low: we have always relied on the very capable teams that run Sidra by configuring metadata tables on SQL Server core databases, or inspect the data catalog with Power BI on top of the internal data warehouse.
 However, during the last year we have been working non-stop in building a solid UI framework for Sidra, supporting a basic view for the Data Catalog, an operational Dashboard and log viewer.

-Today we are introducing the web UI release, which is the first step into an incredibly ambitious roadmap that include UI elements not just for data catalog and monitoring, but also new data intake wizards, UI-driven client application creation and archival, graphical data archival and retention rules definition, a visual lineage explorer, and many more features.
+Today we are introducing the web UI release, which is the first step into an incredibly ambitious roadmap that include UI elements not just for data catalog and monitoring, but also new data intake wizards, UI-driven Data Product creation and archival, graphical data archival and retention rules definition, a visual lineage explorer, and many more features.

 As part of our constant effort to improve the performance and reduce the cost of the platform, we are also introducing the first of our steps in a larger initiative to remove the dependency on ADF custom activities for the data intake pipelines.
 This will enable the system to avoid azure batch contention and the delays introduced when the batch instances are not ready and need to start, and it has already shown great improvements on the asset registration tasks.